albertostefanelli/academic_website/content/post/sublime_ride.md

 9. Enable the Language Server Protocol.
 Go to `Tools > Command Palette` and select `LPS: Enable Language Server`.
 You can choose to enable it globally or just for a single project.

-10. Your set up is completed meaning that we are almost done.
+10. Your setup is completed meaning that we are almost done.
 Let's see how to use Sublime/R-IDE to run some code or knit a PDF.

     1. If you have followed the instructions carefully you should have an empty document `untitled` on the left part of the screen and your Terminus console with R open on the right.
 Paste in the empty document the code here under (or open your own R script).
 Click on the bottom right corner and select R as a language syntax (if you opened your own .R script it should be already correctly set).
 You can now send the code to Terminus selecting `R-IDE > Send Code`.
 Alternatively, you can send code also using the keys combination `command+return` on MacOs or `control+return` on Window (same as R-Studio).**NB:** If you do not see the R-IDE menu or SendCode is not working properly (nothing appears in the terminal on the right when you send the code), check the previous steps and/or quit and re-open Sublime.